 The people who died together that fateful night on Ceilo Drive in 1969 had interconnections that are sad and yet interesting.
 Abigail Folger had invested in Jay's hair company and had also attended a reception in May of 1969 at a new salon Jay had opened in San Francisco.
 The salon was located at 629 Commercial Street and Folger's mother also attended,along with Hollywood actors who were friends and clients of Jay.

-Handsome Hollywood actor James Franco is currently set to play the part of Sebring in an upcoming biographical film about the swinging 60's hairstylist. the production will be titled "Beautiful People".
-Franco is also directing the film.
-Release date "to be announced".
+Handsome Hollywood actor James Franco is set play the part of Sebring in an upcoming biographical film about the swinging 60's hairstylist.
+The production will be titled "Beautiful People".
+Franco will also direct the film.
+It is still considered "under production".

 Jay Sebring's nephew, Anthony DiMaria, has been involved in this documentary about his uncle Jay's short life.
 Anthony's documentary will help the public understand what Anthony knows of the truth about Jay Sebring.
 No one can know everything though, except Jay himself.

 Here is the trailer for the film;

 People are looking forward to seeing this film.
 Hope it will not be much longer before it comes out.